Viminacium: History

-Emperor Trajan (98-117) was headquartered here during the Dacian Wars.
-It became a colonia with minting privilege in 239 AD, during the rule of Gordian III (238-244), and housed the Legion VII and Legion IV.
+Emperor Trajan (98–117 AD) was headquartered here during the Dacian Wars between 101 and 106.
+It became a colonia with minting privilege in 239 AD, during the rule of Gordian III (238–244), and housed the Legion VII and Legion IV.
+Other Roman emperors who visited Viminacium include Philip the Arab, Trebonianus Gallus, Constantine the Great and Julian the Apostate.

-In the mausoleum and the excavated tombs, the Roman emperor Hostilian, who died in 251, was buried.
+The crypt in the mausoleum is believed to be the imperial tomb of the emperor Hostilian, who briefly ruled and died in 251.
 Hostilian was the son of the emperor Decius, who was killed in an ambush near the ancient city of Abrutus located in present-day Bulgaria.
-According to the old manuscript, emperor Hostilian and his mother came to Viminacium to supervise the organization of defense of northern borders, but both of them died of the plague.
-Because of the distance and the fear of spreading the plague, he was buried with all honors in Viminacium.
+According to 5th-century Greek historian Zosimus, emperor Hostilian and his mother Herennia Etruscilla had come to Viminacium to supervise the organization of defense of the empire's northern borders, but both died there due to the Plague of Cyprian which ravaged the empire in the 250s.
+Because of the far distance from Rome, and the fear of spreading the plague, his body was buried with all honors in Viminacium, rather than transported to Rome.

 Viminacium was the provincial capital of Moesia Superior.
-In the late spring of 293-294, Diocletian journeyed through his realm, and he re-organized Viminacium as the capital of the new province of Moesia Superior Margensis.
-He registered that the people wrote in Latin, as opposed to Greek in the southern provinces.
-Viminacium was the base camp of Legio VII Claudia, and hosted for some time the IIII Flavia Felix.
-It had a Roman amphitheatre with room for 12,000 people.
+In the late spring of 293–294, Diocletian journeyed through his realm, and he re-organized Viminacium as the capital of the new province of Moesia Superior Margensis.
+He registered that the people here wrote in Latin, as opposed to Greek in the southern provinces.
+Viminacium was the base camp of Legio VII Claudia, and hosted for some time the Legio IIII Flavia Felix.
+At the time, the city had an amphitheatre with capacity for 12,000 people.

-In 382 the city was the meeting place between Theodosius and Gratian amidst the Gothic Wars.
+In 382 the city was the meeting place between Theodosius and Gratian amidst the Gothic War.
 Per Notitia Dignitatum, Viminacium hosted the section of the Roman Danube fleet.

-Viminacium was destroyed in 441 by Attila the Hun, but rebuilt by Justinian I. During Maurice's Balkan campaigns, Viminacium saw destruction by the Avars in 582 and a crushing defeat of Avar forces on the northern Danube bank in 599, destroying Avar reputation for invincibility.
+Viminacium was destroyed in 441 by Attila the Hun, but rebuilt by Justinian I (527–565).
+During Maurice's Balkan campaigns in the late 6th century, Viminacium saw destruction by the Avars in 582 and a crushing defeat of Avar forces on the northern Danube bank in 599, which destroyed Avar reputation for invincibility.
+Despite its strategic position, and generally good conditions of living (wide streets, villas, multi-storey buildings, large and numerous public buildings (thermae, temples, amphitheater), river port), Viminacium was never repopulated.